 We used confirmatory factor analysis with maximum likelihood estimation to assess the psychometric properties of the scaled items for constructs derived from the survey instrument.
-A satisfactory fit was achieved ( $\chi^2 = 351.03$ , df = 322, p < .01, RMSEA = .03, CFI = .98).
-The ratio of chi-squared to degrees of freedom is 1.09; a value of less than 3 for the ratio indicates a good fit (Carmines & McIver, 1981).
+A satisfactory fit was achieved, $\chi^2(322, N=193)=351.03, p<.01$ , root-mean-square error of approximation = .03, comparative fit index (CFI) = .98.
+The ratio of chi-square to degrees of freedom is 1.09; a value of less than 3 for the ratio indicates a good fit (Carmines & McIver, 1981).
 A CFI value of .90 or above is also considered an indication of good fit (Bentler & Bonett, 1980).
 All the items loaded onto their appropriate constructs at an acceptable level (Anderson & Gerbing, 1988).
-Table 1 shows that composite reliability for the constructs are all above the .60 cutoff suggested by Bagozzi and Yi (1988).
+Table 1 shows that the com-